-- To love others and be loved by others.
+- Love others and be loved by others.

-- To be free to choose right from wrong.
+- Be free to choose right from wrong.

-- To be able to forgive others when they have done you wrong.
+- Able to forgive others when they have done you wrong.

 - To be able to laugh when things are going wrong.

-- To be able to reach out to help others.
+- Able to reach out to help others.

-- To know that God loves you so much that He died on the cross for you.
+- Know that God loves you so much that He died on the cross for you.

-- To have something to look forward to in your life.
+- Have something to look forward to in your life.

-- To make someone else’s life better just for knowing them.
+- Make someone else’s life better just for knowing them.

-- To realize that failing in something does not make you a failure.
+- Realize that failing in something does not make you a failure.

-- To pursue what interests you and enjoy it to the fullest.
+- Pursue what interests you and enjoy it to the fullest.

-- To know that someone else cares about you even when they are not with you.
+- Know that someone else cares about you even when they are not with you.

-- To know that tomorrow is a new day.
+- Realize that tomorrow is a new day.

-- To have an open mind and a clear conscience.
+- Have an open mind and a clear conscience.

 - To be honest and to have integrity.

-- To be able to smile even though things are not going your way.
+- Able to smile even though things are not going your way.

-- To live up to your personal abilities and not compare your insides with other people’s outsides.
+- Live up to your personal abilities and not compare your insides with other people’s outsides.

-- To have faith that God is in control and you do not have to be.
+- Have faith that God is in control and you do not have to be.

-- To realize that people let you down so you can not depend on them to make you happy.
+- Realize that people let you down so you can not depend on them to make you happy.

-- To also understand those certain things can not give you happiness because they are only temporary.
+- Understand those certain things cannot give you happiness because they are only temporary.

-- To understand that God loves you and has a plan for your life, and He will never leave you or forsake you is where true happiness is.
+- Truly understand that God loves you and has a plan for your life, and He will never leave you or forsake you is where true happiness is.

 Please contact us if you have any questions or comments or would just like some encouragement?